 “Form Follows Fabrication” Sebastian Conrad

 Various modules were challenged, distressed, stretched and configured in a variety of ways taking cues and inspiration from famous architects.
 The interpretation translated their own designs evolving into mystifying shapes and forms.

 The final day initiated with the fabrication of the models made by the students.
-The Nachi controller was intuitively diagnosed, arranged, configured and composed with each of the students’ diagrams, and then transmitted to the robotic arm to print the models.
+The Nachi controller was intuitively diagnosed, arranged, configured, and composed with each of the students’ diagrams, and then transmitted to the robotic arm to print the models.
 They had to compose a trial and error method in order for the models to be printed.
 The tutors assessed and analyzed their work while teaching them how to find the clashes and missing frames, also clearing their doubts and coming to solutions over their visualizations.
-Long focused hours were treaded with the robotic arm where the tutors and students collaboratively engaged in a robust discussion and fun while crafting the models.
+Long focused hours were treaded with the robotic arm where the tutors and students collaboratively engaged in a robust discussion and fun on robotic technology while crafting the models.

-Designing for Robotic Fabrication workshop concluded with an extensive array of ideas shared, professed, computed and translated between everyone who put in a great effort to bring forth a new revolution in the visualization of the robotic translated design.
-This is only the dawn of robotic technology, and every day it is getting updated and evolved to cope more intriguing parameters of 3D printing.
-The exceptional tutors; Shajay Bhooshan, Federico Borello, Leo Beiling, and Cesar Fragachan will be coming back for another enthralling workshop in the coming months.
+Designing for Robotic Fabrication workshop concluded with an extensive array of ideas shared, professed, computed, and translated between everyone who put in a great effort to bring forth a new revolution in the visualization of the robotic translated design.
+This is only the dawn of robotic technology, and every day it is getting updated and evolved to cope with more intriguing parameters of 3D printing.
+The exceptional tutors; Shajay Bhooshan, Federico Borello, Leo Bieling, and Cesar Fragachan will be coming back for another enthralling workshop in the coming months.